 Here's a peak into my netrepreneurial journey.

-When I first started out I tried to be everything to everyone.
-As I evolved with technology, it became clear that for the level of customer service and support I knew sole-props and small business owners would need, that I could no longer follow that path.
+When I first started my business, I tried to be everything to everyone.
+As I evolved with technology, it became clear that I could no longer follow that path for the level of customer service and support I knew sole-props and small business owners would need.

 So I specialized.
-Not only for the good of my business, but just as much for the benefit of my clients.
-I specialized in my niche (sole-props and small bizes) as well as the type of clients I knew could benefit from and would appreciate the uncommon skill-set, knowledge and support that I have to offer.
+Not only for the good of my business but just as much for the benefit of my clients.
+I specialized in my niche (sole-props and small biz) and the type of clients I knew could benefit from and would appreciate the uncommon skill-set, knowledge, and support that I have to offer.
 That created a win-win for both sides.

 WordPress and White Glove Support

-When WordPress was created I knew WordPress would be the solution for the business owners I partnered with.
-At one time or another every single client I worked with voiced their desire to have the ability to add and modify content on their websites without having to know any code (or rely on a third party to do so for them).
-That was over 15 years ago.
+When WordPress was created, I knew WordPress would be the solution for the business owners I partnered with.
+At one time or another, every single client I worked with voiced their desire to have the ability to add and modify content on their websites without having to know any code (or rely on a third party to do so for them).
+That was 18 years ago.

-What resulted were lost rankings, hacked sites, lack of inquiries and with that huge levels of disappointment.
-They learned the hard way that online is not a build it and they will come.
+What resulted were lost rankings, hacked sites, lack of inquiries, and huge disappointment levels.
+They learned the hard way that online is not a build it, and they will come.
 Then, an overall malaise set in.

 I want to share with you one of favorite quotes that I keep on file as a reminder:

 Anyone can quit when the going is hard, but a thoroughbred never quits until he wins.